Skip to content

 New year, new land tax considerations – what NSW, VIC and QLD property owners need to know for 2026

-As we head into 2026, NSW, VIC and QLD property owners should take a moment to revisit their land tax position.
-While some settings remain unchanged, other rules are now firmly in place and may affect whether you qualify for key exemptions, particularly if you share ownership of your home or hold property through more complex structures.
+Now that we're well into 2026, all NSW, VIC and QLD property owners should take a moment to revisit their land tax position.
+New rules are now firmly in place and may affect whether you qualify for key exemptions, particularly if you share ownership of your home or hold property through more complex structures.
+It is essential to understand your land tax obligations and overall tax obligations to ensure compliance and make informed decisions as a property owner in these states.

-If you are in NSW or VIC, land tax assessment notices have already begun to be issued, making now the ideal time to understand what applies to you and avoid any surprises.
+If you are in NSW or VIC, land tax assessment notices have already been issued, making now the ideal time to understand what applies to you and how to avoid any surprises.
+Understanding land tax and staying informed about your obligations is crucial to managing your property investments effectively.

 Land tax thresholds for 2026

-Each state’s land tax thresholds for the 2026 year remain unchanged.
+Each state’s land tax thresholds for the 2026 year remain unchanged, but understanding your obligations is crucial to managing your property investments effectively.

 NSW: